work7z/LafTools/README.md

 # 🎷 Inspiration

-This project was primarily inspired by the following virtuosos and vocalists:
+This project is primarily inspired by the following musicians:

 - Joe Pass
 - Khalil Fong (方大同)